 You will be encouraged to initiate a clinical or basic research project.
 A large collection of clinical and pathological material in this fellowship has made clinical research at Mayo Clinic a strong component of the curriculum.

 Upon completion of the Neuromuscular Medicine Fellowship, you will be competent in the clinical evaluation of diverse neuromuscular disorders, performing EMGs and interpreting nerve and muscle biopsies.
 This fellowship is designed to prepare fellows for a career in an academic neuromuscular practice.

 The Neuromuscular Medicine Fellowship at Mayo Clinic is accredited by the Accreditation Council for Graduate Medical Education.

-When you successfully complete the Neuromuscular Medicine Fellowship, you will be eligible to complete the American Board of Psychiatry and Neurology (ABPN) Neuromuscular Certification examination, the ABPN Clinical Neurophysiology board examination and the American Board of Electrodiagnostic Medicine examination, and the United Council for Neurologic Subspecialties/ Clinical Neuromuscular Pathology Certification.
+When you successfully complete the Neuromuscular Medicine Fellowship, you will be eligible to complete the American Board of Psychiatry and Neurology (ABPN) Neuromuscular Certification examination, the American Board of Electrodiagnostic Medicine examination, and the United Council for Neurologic Subspecialties/ Clinical Neuromuscular Pathology Certification.